FlipsideCrypto/crosschain-models/models/docs/defi/bridge/bridge_activity.md

 {% docs bridge_ez_table_doc %}

-A comprehensive convenience table holding blockchain and platform specific bridge activity from event_logs, traces and transfers, including bridge deposits/withdrawals and transfers in/out on the following blockchains: Arbitrum, Avalanche, Base, Blast,BSC, Gnosis, Ethereum, Optimism, Polygon, Solana, Aptos, Near, Flow and more.
+A comprehensive convenience table holding blockchain and platform specific bridge activity from event_logs, traces and transfers, including bridge deposits/withdrawals and transfers in/out on the following blockchains: Arbitrum, Avalanche, Base, Blast, BSC, Gnosis, Ethereum, Optimism, Polygon, Solana, Aptos, Near, Flow and more.
 This table also includes prices and token symbols, where available.
 Note: source_address and destination_address are intentionally case-sensitive where applicable, depending on the requirements of the network.

 {% enddocs %}

 {% docs bridge_fact_table_doc %}

-A comprehensive fact table holding blockchain and platform specific bridge activity from event_logs, traces and transfers, including bridge deposits/withdrawals and transfers in/out on the following blockchains: Arbitrum, Avalanche, Base, BSC, Gnosis, Ethereum, Optimism, Polygon, and Solana.
+A comprehensive fact table holding blockchain and platform specific bridge activity from event_logs, traces and transfers, including bridge deposits/withdrawals and transfers in/out on the following blockchains: Arbitrum, Avalanche, Base, Blast, BSC, Gnosis, Ethereum, Optimism, Polygon, Solana, Aptos, Near, Flow and more.

 {% enddocs %}